SamuelWhitton/natural-daina/README.md

 } -> aOutput
 ```

 5. A method returning an object which is determined by the result of an expression.
 The result of **\\[A]:newA** is the output.
-This method is equivalent to number 4:
+This method is equivalent to the previous example:

 ```
 *->[A]{} -> \[A]:newA